iip-ecosphere/platform/platform/configuration/configuration.defaultLib/README.md

 The project setup differs a bit from the examples, indicating the future intended setup, namely the configuration meta-model in `target/easy`, the actual configuration in `src/main/easy`.
 After checkout, the project may show errors, which disappear when the maven build process has been executed.

 Contents:
-* Support code for [https://mip-technology.de/](MIP technology) identification reader
+* Support code for [MIP technology](https://mip-technology.de/) identification reader